shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk-code-samples.md

 ---
-title: iOS SDK Code Samples
+title: iOS SDK Code Samples Overview
 description: In this article, explore detailed information about iOS SDK code samples. ms.custom: ios-sdk ms.date : 10/28/2023
 ---

-# iOS SDK code samples
+# Overview

 This section contains various code samples to help you in the development of your app.